rapid7/vm-console-client-ruby/docs/ScanEngineApi.md

 api_instance = Rapid7VmConsole::ScanEngineApi.new

 opts = {
-  param0: Rapid7VmConsole::EnginePool.new # EnginePool | The details for the scan engine to update.
+  engine_pool: Rapid7VmConsole::EnginePool.new # EnginePool | The details for the scan engine to update.
 }

 begin